-The application of a circuit extraction approach based on a mixed-potential integral equation formulation (CEMPIE) for DC power-bus modeling in high-speed digital designs is detailed.
+Application of a circuit extraction approach based on a mixed-potential integral equation formulation (CEMPIE) for dc power-bus modeling in high-speed digital designs is detailed herein.
 Agreement with measurements demonstrates the effectiveness of the approach.
-Dielectric losses are included into the calculation of the Green''s functions, and thus, incorporated into the rigorous first principles formulation.
+Dielectric losses are included into the calculation of Green's functions, and thus, incorporated into the rigorous first principles formulation.
 A SPICE model is then extracted from the discretized integral equation.
-A quasistatic approximation is used for the Green''s functions to keep the extracted circuit elements frequency independent.
+A quasistatic approximation is used for Green's functions to keep the extracted circuit elements frequency independent.
 Previous work has established a necessary meshing criterion in order to ensure accuracy for a given substrate thickness and dielectric constant to a desired frequency.
 Several power-bus design issues, such as surface mount decoupling and power-plane segmentation, were investigated using the modeling approach.
-The results and discussions illustrate the application of the method to DC power-bus design for printed circuit and multi-chip module substrates
+The results and discussions illustrate the application of the method to dc power-bus design for printed circuit and multi-chip module substrates.

-J. Fan et al., "DC Power-Bus Modeling and Design with a Mixed-potential Integral-equation Formulation and Circuit Extraction," IEEE Transactions on Electromagnetic Compatibility, Institute of Electrical and Electronics Engineers (IEEE), Jan 2001.
+J. Fan et al., "DC Power-Bus Modeling and Design with a Mixed-Potential Integral-Equation Formulation and Circuit Extraction," IEEE Transactions on Electromagnetic Compatibility, vol. 43, no. 4, pp. 426 - 436, Institute of Electrical and Electronics Engineers (IEEE), Nov 2001.

 Electrical and Computer Engineering